AnnaWysocki/cvsem/README.md

 The **cvsem** package provides cross-validation (CV) of structural equation models (SEM) across a user-defined number of folds.
-CV is based on computing the discrepancy among the held-out test sample covariance and the model implied covariance from the traingin samples.
+CV is based on computing the discrepancy among the held-out test sample covariance and the model implied covariance from the training samples.
 This approach of cross-validating SEM’s is described in Cudeck and Browne ([1983](#ref-Cudeck1983)) and Browne and Cudeck ([1992](#ref-BrowneCudeck1992)).
 The individual models are fitted via the **lavaan** package (Rosseel [2012](#ref-Rosseel2012lavaan)) to obtain the model implied covariance matrix.
-The discrepancy of the implied matrix to the test sample covariance matrix is obtained via a prespecified metric (defults to Kullback-Leibler divergence aka.
+The discrepancy of the implied matrix to the test sample covariance matrix is obtained via a pre-specified metric (defaults to Kullback-Leibler divergence aka.
 Maximum Likelihood discrepancy).
 The `cvsem` function returns the average discrepancy together with a corresponding standard error for each tested model.

 Currently, the provided model code needs to follow one of **lavaan**’s allowed specifications.

 ## Installation

-You can install the development version of cvsem from [GitHub](https://github.com/) with:
+You can install the development version of **cvsem** from [GitHub](https://github.com/) with:

 ``` r